OnionIoT/Onion-Docs/Omega2/Projects/oled/twitter-feed.md

 #### 3. Download the Project Code

-// TODO: see smart-plant-p1 for an example of how this step should look: we describe what we're going, provide them a link to learn more about Git, but we don't require them to look at the link to actually execute what we're asking them to do

 The code for this project is all done and can be found in Onion's [oled-twitter-display repo](https://github.com/OnionIoT/oled-twitter-display) on GitHub.
 Follow the [instructions on installing Git](https://docs.onion.io/omega2-docs/installing-and-using-git.html), navigate to the `/root` directory on the Omega, and clone the GitHub repo: